MalyutinaMary/MalyutinaMary/README.md

 # Welcome to my GitHub profile!

 I'm an aspiring Software Engineer with a background in Linguistics.
-Interested in NLP, data science, and analytics; still figuring out which one I like better.
+Currently working on my NLP thesis.

 You can also find me on <a href="https://gitee.com/malymary" title="gitee">Gitee</a>.